Separate camera head and body

 Viewfinder Mounting Bracket VMB-3

-To provide maximum comfort for the operator, the new Viewfinder Mounting Bracket VMB-3 has a much stronger and more rigid design, partially achieved through the use of two 15 mm lightweight rods.
+To provide maximum comfort for the operator, the Viewfinder Mounting Bracket VMB-3 is strong and rigid, which has been achieved through a complete re-design of the previous model and the use of two 15 mm lightweight rods.
 These rods also facilitate rapid changes in camera support, i.e. from a tripod to a crane or Steadicam, since accessories such as lens motors or follow focus units can be hung from them rather than cluttering up the base plate.
 A special anodizing process is used on all moving parts for a very hard yet low-friction surface and a bubble level allows for speedy leveling of the camera.

-Also available as a separate accessory is the new Viewfinder Extension Bracket VEB-3, with a more sturdy design and a fold-out arm that holds the viewfinder securely in place when moving the camera.
+Available as a separate accessory is the Viewfinder Extension Bracket VEB-3, with a sturdy design and a fold-out arm that holds the viewfinder securely in place when moving the camera.

 Super Silent ALEXA XT Fan